アルネイスとは?ピエモンテを代表する、華やかな白ワイン

 June 14, 2026Swirl Wine Team0 comments

-Arneis is a white grape of Piedmont, in northwestern Italy.
-Hard to grow, it nearly vanished in the twentieth century, but growers' efforts brought it splendidly back.
+Arneis is the signature white grape of Piedmont, in northwestern Italy, an aromatic white revived from near-extinction.
+Hard to grow, it nearly vanished in the twentieth century, but growers brought it back.
 As the white of the Langhe, it is now a signature local white.

 Fragrant aromas of pear, white peach, white flowers, and herbs.
 A fresh mouthfeel with a pleasant, faintly bitter touch on the finish.
 Crisp and dry, its appeal is its abundant aroma.